Only sustainable and resilient supply chains will survive the COVID-19

 Over the past years, society has become increasingly interested in the role of sustainability in the business world, including the supply chains.
 Amid the COVID-19 pandemic that has interrupted the activities around the globe, it has become notorious that only the best prepared and adaptable supply chains are able to handle the crisis.

-The real challenge for businesses in this crisis has been to keep up the transit of essential supplies, such as medical supplies and food, without letting aside their commitment with the environment and the society.
+The real challenge for businesses in this crisis has been to keep up the transit of essential supplies, such as medical supplies and food, without setting aside their commitment to the environment and society.

 Environmental impact of freight

 Freight is responsible for 8% of the greenhouse gases (GHG) emissions in the planet, a number that turns this activity into one that has a really harmful carbon footprint.
 The emissions are generated by the transports that burn fossil fuels, such as gas and diesel, into the atmosphere.
 The rise in the concentrations of GHG heats the air that covers the earth, which reflects in climate change.

 In the U.S. ground transportation is responsible for 16% of the GHG emissions.
 According to the Environmental Defense Fund (EDF) in 2040 these emissions will rise up to 40%, which will have a notorious impact on the climate.
 Due to this, it’s imperative to be aware of the matter and take measures to establish sustainable supply chains.
 This could reduce the costs and increase profits besides lowering the emissions of GHG.

 What is a resilient and sustainable supply chain?

 Sustainable supply chains must respect all social, economic, political, and environmental factors involved in the supply process.
 Companies that consider these elements have an advantage over their competitors.
 They can have a strong presence in the market and improve the opinion of their clients since they have reduced the risks in their process and exceeded their performance according to the industry standards.